cheynepierce/SalesforceStyleGuide/README.md

 Some specific cases:

 * Postal Code fields should always be called Postal Code, to match the standard Salesforce fields, never Zip Code

+####Other considerations
+Do not create a new custom field when an equivalent field already exists.

+Make fields as specific as possible, so that they always track exactly one piece of information.

 ##<a name="workflow"></a>Workflow Rules